 How to See Who Is the Current Owner of the File?

-Before you get to changing the ownership, you may want to find out who is the file or folder’s current owner.
+Before you get to change the ownership, you may want to find out who is the file or folder’s current owner.
 You can do that by typing the following line:

 ls -l filename